‘DownByTheRiver is one of those…forward-thinking promoters’ – NARC. magazine

-Primarily, DBTR promotes live music in Durham City but on occasions we work with venues in Newcastle and Stockton on Tees.
-Events organised by DBTR are ethically ran, not-for-profit and are intended to benefit musicians and their audiences.
+Primarily, DBTR promotes live music in Durham City but on occasions, we work with venues in Newcastle and Stockton on Tees.
+Events organised by DBTR are ethically run, not-for-profit and are intended to benefit musicians and their audiences.
 All ticket and door sales are paid directly to the musicians.
 We look on our events as a collaboration between DBTR, venue, musicians and audience.

 In 2018 I was contacted by an ‘online magazine’ who wanted to know something of DBTR.
 This is an updated version of that interview.

-Tell us about DownByTheRiver, how it all started and what does it hope to achieve?
+Tell us about DownByTheRiver, how it started and what does it hope to achieve?

 What I’m doing now with DBTR mirrors ZAMBRA in many ways, in as much as it is rooted in DIY culture and ran ethically.
 It is mainly gig promotion I do now but I still get involved in the occasional recording project.
 A good friend of mine (Dr Bone) owns The Washoose Studio in Lanark, Scotland and it was Bone who recorded/produced the Chris Chavez album ‘Skinwalkers Dance‘.
 He had also worked with the late-great John Martyn on a couple of his later albums, so Bone is my go-to guy as far as recording goes.